miztiik/reliable-queues-with-retry-dlq/README.md

        After a couple of minutes, check the consumer cloudwatch logs.
 Usually the log name should be something like this, `/aws/lambda/queue_consumer_fn_reliable-queues-with-retry-dlq-consumer-stack`.
 Navigate to the log stream

-       You should be finding some sucessfully processed messages like this,
+       You should be finding some successfully processed messages like this,
        ```json
         {
           "resp": {